Linked Lists

 }

-// Append adds a new node with the given data to the end of the linked list.
+// Append adds a new node with the given value to the end of the list

 return